-Senate Health Committee May 4, 2021 Testimony, Am Sub HB110 Jody Walker, Executive Director Jody.Walker@jfs.ohio.gov
+Senate Finance Committee May 13, 2021 Testimony, Am Sub HB110 Jody Walker, Executive Director Jody.Walker@jfs.ohio.gov

-Good afternoon Chairman Huffman, Vice Chairman Antani, Ranking Member Antonio, and members of the committee.
+Good afternoon Chairman Dolan, Vice Chair Gavarone, Ranking Member Sykes, and members of the committee.
 Thank you for this opportunity to provide testimony on the budget bill, specifically as it relates to children services.
-My name is Jody Walker and I am the executive director of South Central Ohio Job and Family Services (SCOJFS), which serves Hocking, Ross, and Vinton Counties.
+My name is Jody Walker, and I am the executive director of South Central Ohio Job and Family Services (SCOJFS), which serves Hocking, Ross, and Vinton Counties.
 We are a quadruple combined agency, responsible for public assistance, child support, workforce development and child welfare.

-Like my colleagues on this panel and my fellow directors across the state, I am appreciative of the increase in state funding for county children services agencies in the current biennial budget.

-Those resources have allowed South Central to continue to meet the needs of the children and families we have served over the past two years, and without those resources, we would have had significant funding issues without the state's investment.
+Like my colleagues on this panel and my fellow directors across the state, I appreciate that the increase in state funding for county children services agencies in the current biennial budget has been maintained in HB110.
+Those resources have allowed South Central to continue to meet the needs of the children and families we have served over the past two years.
+Without them, we would have had significant funding issues.

-I have spent the past twenty-four years working in child and family services, with almost twenty-two years as a county director responsible for children services, specifically in a rural Appalachian county setting.
+I have spent the past 24 years working in child and family services, with 22 years as a county director responsible for children services, all in rural Appalachia.
 I wish I could come before you today and say that the crisis is over, but I can't.
-As an agency, as a county, and as a system, we are overwhelmed with the needs of the children and families we serve daily.
-This is attributed to a variety of reasons, many of which all counties are facing: the opiate/drug crisis; severe mental health issues; continued high custody counts; increase in placement costs; lack of foster homes; lack of regional residential facilities; and lack of resources, both financially and service based.
+We are overwhelmed with the needs of the children and families we serve daily.
+This is attributed to a variety of reasons: the opiate/addiction epidemic, severe mental health issues, continued high custody counts, increased placement costs, lack of foster homes, lack of regional residential facilities, and lack of resources, both financially and service-based.